30 Painting Essentials You Should Have In Your Home by Age 30

 If you want a quality paint job, it invariably starts with sanding.
 Follow any sanding step with a once-over using a shop vacuum.
 Models employing a HEPA filter trap the fine particles created by sanding, so they don’t return to the room as airborne particulate that ends up settling on (and ruining) your fresh paint.
 Oops!
 You need to remove paint from my wood floor?
 Here’s what you need to know.

 Once the paint starts flying, you want a dedicated pair of pants that you don’t mind splattering on.
 And, in case you didn’t know, getting paint out of your hair is no fun, so a hat is also a requirement any time you work above your head.
 These great ideas will help you choose the right paint for your garage door.

 Yes, disposable covers are convenient.
 But, high-quality, polyester-core rollers do a better job and can be reused so they come out cheaper in the long run (while you admire your beautiful paint job).
-Check out our hack for painting railing spindles with ease.

 Save yourself some time and avoid having to clean a paint tray by painting out of a 5-gallon bucket.
 A screen or grid hooks over the rim and provides a hanging surface to even out the paint on your roller.
 Better yet, combining all the paint for the room in one bucket blends the color and avoids the potential for variation from can to can.
 Easily remove old, peeling paint from your walls.